Daniel-jcVv/modern-datawarehouse-project/README.md

 ## 👋 About Me

 Hi!
-I'm **Judah Daniel Garcia Belman**, a Data Engineer passionate about building robust data solutions.
+I'm **Daniel Garcia Belman**, a Data Engineer passionate about building robust data solutions.

 This project represents a complete enterprise data warehouse that I built from scratch - from solving initial import errors to implementing a full medallion architecture with 100% quality validation.
 It showcases real problem-solving in action and demonstrates how I approach complex data engineering challenges.